 First off, let me point out that amending the constitution in order to deny automatic citizenship to children of illegal aliens is totally unnecessary.
-Since the 14th Amendment already very clearly stipulates that children of aliens cannot be legally granted US citizenship on the basis of birthplace alone (jus soli), perhaps at most a congressional act or a trenchant SCOTUS ruling is all that is needed, this to merely re-clarify and restate what the 14th Amendment already says and, more importantly, to expunge from our jurisprudential history this embarrassingly irresponsible Wong Kim Ark ruling once and for all.
+Since the 14th Amendment already very clearly stipulates that children of aliens cannot be legally granted US citizenship on the basis of birth place alone (jus soli), at most a congressional act or a clear-headed, originalist SCOTUS ruling is all that is needed to clarify and restate what the 14th Amendment already clearly says.
+Original meaning must always trump revisionist case law and interpretations.
+Otherwise, for what purpose do we have a Constitution?

 As said, the inescapable result of judicially ignoring original intent and meaning is to pile corrupted case law atop corrupted case law.
-To wit, in Plyler v Doe (1967), SCOTUS, relying on the revisionist Wong Kim Ark opinion and failing to consult the actual meaning of the 14th's “subject to the jurisdiction thereof” wording, ruled that children of illegal aliens who simply reside in a state may be considered to be within the jurisdiction of the US.
-In effect, Wong Kim Ark and Plyler simply and imperiously ignored original meaning, thus violating their sacred oath to uphold the Constitution.
-If nothing else, these rulings readily attest to the inherently corruptibility and unreliabilty of human beings and self-deified jurists alike.
+To wit, in Plyler v Doe (1967), SCOTUS, relying on the revisionist Wong Kim Ark (1898) opinion and failing to consult the actual meaning of the 14th's “subject to the jurisdiction thereof” wording, ruled that children of illegal aliens who simply reside in a state may be considered to be within the jurisdiction of the US for the purpose of determining their child's citizenship.
+In effect, Wong Kim Ark and Plyler simply ignored the plain text of the 14th, thus violating their sacred oath to faithfully uphold the Constitution.
+If nothing else, these rulings readily attest to the inherent corruptibility and unreliability of mere mortals and self-deified jurists in particular.

-When fervently invoking Wong Kim Ark, what the birthright adherents fail to tell you—probably because many of them are either honestly ignorant or willfully dismissive of the facts—is that this ruling, made out of whole cloth, arrogantly, incompetently and unceremoniously contradicted Elk v Wilkins (1884) which, in keeping with the 14th, ruled that birthplace alone (jus soli) was insufficient grounds to grant US Citizenship.
+When fervently invoking Wong Kim Ark, what the birthright adherents fail to tell you—probably because many of them are either honestly ignorant or willfully dismissive of the facts—is that this ruling, made out of whole cloth, arrogantly contradicted Elk v Wilkins (1884) which, in keeping with the 14th, ruled that birthplace alone (jus soli) was insufficient grounds to grant US Citizenship.

 First, Sec 1992 of US Revised Statutes, the same Congress which adopted the 14th Amendment confirmed that “all persons born in the United States and not subject to any foreign power...are declared to be citizens of the United States.”